MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 1. Go to Firewall ‣ Rules ‣ WAN

-2. add a new rule to allow incoming wireguard traffic from Site A.
+2. add a new rule to allow incoming WireGuard traffic from Site A.

 3. Action - Pass